desiFish/ESP32-GPS-CLOCK-V2/README.md

 ### 💡 Compatibility Notes
 - All I²C devices operate at 3.3V logic
-- Power supply should provide at least 500mA
+- Power supply should provide at least 500mA @5V
-- USB connection recommended for programming
-- External antenna optional for GPS
+- External antenna optional for GPS (Not Implemented)

 ### 🏗️ Construction Guide